 Even Band-Aids are made of plastic.
 Here's why most bandages aren't planet-friendly, plus biodegradable and compostable alternatives to try.

-How sustainable is the Super Bowl?
-The NFL is working on making Super Bowl LVI its most planet-friendly game yet.
+The NFL is working on making Super Bowl LVII between the Eagles and Chiefs its most planet-friendly game yet.
 Here's what you should know.

 The Best Eco-Friendly Valentine's Day Gifts to Give in 2023